Lynch used email alias 'Elizabeth Carlisle' to write about Clinton tarmac meeting

 And former IRS official Lois Lerner, who was at the center of the agency’s targeting of conservative groups seeking tax-exempt status, also used an alias -- Toby Miles.

 Internet sleuths say Elizabeth Carlisle is the birth name of Lynch’s maternal grandmother.
-But an actress who has done a number of sultry roles -- including “prostitute” and “tipsy girl” -- also has that name.
+But an actress who has done a number of sultry roles -- including “prostitute” and “tipsy” -- also has that name.

 The Lynch documents were provided to the groups in connection with lawsuits seeking information about the June 27, 2016, meeting on the tarmac of a Phoenix airport.